 Rebuilding East Ninth Street Artist Grant: We are thrilled to have received an artist grant for our project “Songs & Stories of East Lawrence.”
 In early 2020, we will bring together people of all ages who live in or have affection for East Lawrence to share their neighborhood stories, crowd-source new songs, and learn about the natural and human history of the neighborhood.
 Our project includes two day-long writing and singing workshops, a Wild East Lawrence walk with naturalist Ken Lassman, and two new songs we will write with workshop participant input.
 Kelley will hold choir rehearsals to teach people how to sing back-up on those new songs.
 Caryn will work with participants to revise and ready their new writing to include in a book of neighborhood stories and poems.
 It will all culminate in a book launch concert featuring participant readings and performance and the debut of the new songs.
 More here.

 Brave Voice 2020: May 17-22 at White Memorial Camp, Council Grove, KS: Registration is now open for our 15th annual Brave Voice.
 Join us for a lovely retreat in the lush, vibrant, and spirited Flint Hills of Kansas.
+Early bird registration deadline: Oct.
+1, 2019.
 More information here.
+Or register directly here.

 About Brave Voice